lenshuygh/AngularTheCompleteGuide2023in2023/TheCompleteGuideToAngular.md

 - **Property binding**

   - bind an element's property to an expression in the TS file
-  - enclose the poperty in square brackets - `<button class="btn btn-primary"
+  - enclose the property in square brackets - `<button class="btn btn-primary"
 [disabled]="!allowNewServer"` - `allowNewServer` is a function in the TS file, it's in the constructor so is known/started upon creation